queens-satellite-team/Space-School/lab5/lab5.md

 _Tip: Leave to dry at least 30min before powering-on again.
 Solder needs time to completely solidify._

 ## 6.3 Finish Blinky Circuit
-Now that we have our components soldered (and we made sure they were the right components) and clean let's move on to getting this ciruit blinking!
-Connect your hardware to your arduino and follow the steps in [Space School Lab One](https://github.com/queens-satellite-team/Space-School/blob/main/lab1/lab1.md) to implement the software and verify the hardware connections to the arduino for this circuit.
+Now that we have our components soldered (and we made sure they were the right components) and clean let's move on to getting this circuit blinking!
+Connect your hardware to your Arduino and follow the steps in [Space School Lab One](https://github.com/queens-satellite-team/Space-School/blob/main/lab1/lab1.md) to implement the software and verify the hardware connections to the Arduino for this circuit.